John McCain 2008 presidential campaign: Leading up to the announcement

 McCain's oft-cited strengths as a potential presidential candidate in 2008 included national name recognition, sponsorship of major lobbying and campaign finance reform initiatives and leadership in exposing the Abramoff scandal.

 He was well known for his military service (including years as a tortured POW) and competing in the 2000 presidential campaign, in which he won the New Hampshire primary before eventually losing the nomination to George W. Bush.
 McCain also impressed many Republicans with his strong support for President Bush's re-election campaign in 2004, and his role in the confirmation of many of Bush's judicial nominees.
-Since 1993, he also has served as chairman of the International Republican Institute, a U.S. government-funded organization involved in supporting political democracy around the world.
+He also served as chairman of the International Republican Institute, a U.S. government-funded organization involved in supporting political democracy around the world.

 A Time magazine poll dated January 2007 showed McCain deadlocked with possible Democratic opponent Senator Hillary Clinton at 46%; in the same poll McCain trailed Democratic senator Barack Obama 41% to 48%.
-An earlier Time poll indicated that more Americans were familiar with McCain than any of the other frontrunners, including Obama and Republican candidate and former Mayor of New York Rudy Giuliani.
+An earlier Time poll indicated that more Americans were familiar with McCain than any of the other frontrunners, including Obama and Republican candidate and former mayor of New York Rudy Giuliani.
 During the 2006 election cycle, McCain attended 346 events and raised more than $10.5 million on behalf of Republican candidates.
 He also donated nearly $1.5 million to federal, state and county parties.

 In May 2006, McCain gave the commencement address at Jerry Falwell's Liberty University.
-During his 2000 presidential bid, McCain had called Falwell an "agent of intolerance."
+During his 2000 presidential bid, McCain had called Falwell an "agent of intolerance".
 With significant coverage during the campaign, McCain said that he would never back down from his earlier statement.
 His later appearance at Liberty University prompted questions about the McCain–Falwell relationship and a possible presidential run in 2008.
-McCain backtracked and stated that Falwell is no longer as divisive and the two have discussed their shared values.
+McCain backtracked and stated that Falwell was no longer as divisive and the two had discussed their shared values.
 McCain delivered a similar address at The New School commencement in Madison Square Garden.
 McCain was booed, and several students and professors turned their backs or waved fliers reading "McCain does not speak for me."
 McCain's speech mentioned his unwavering support for the Iraq War and focused on hearing opposing viewpoints, listening to each other, and the relevance of opposition in a democracy.